 The use of Z in relying to costs is not casual.
-In Heckman and Vytlacil (2005), Z is assumed to affect the likelhood of opting into treatment, while also being independent of U_1 , U_0 and U_D .
+In Heckman and Vytlacil (2005), Z is assumed to affect the likelhood of opting into treatment, while also being independent of $U_1$ , $U_0$ and $U_D$ .
 Thus, these "cost of treatment" components are actually viewed as an instrumental variable.
 This would be particularly clear if Z was a random assignment to treatment, and brings us back to the setting described in section 3.1 when discussing IV and the LATE.
 Where Heckman and Vytlacil (2005) seek to go considerably beyond LATE, however, is in formally modelling selection into treatment, and thinking about the resulting estimands.
-They define P(Z) as the probability of receiving treatment given any particular vaue of Z, or $P(Z) \equiv Pr(D = 1|Z)$.
-This is, of course, just a propensity score, given that it relates the likelihood of receiving treatment with some observable characteristic(s).
+Specifically, the central interest in working with marginal treatment effects is in understanding variation in the probability of receiving treatment given Z (the "costs" of treatment).
+They define P(Z) as the probability of receiving treatment given any particular vaue of Z, or $P(Z) \equiv Pr(D = 1|Z)$ .
+This is, by definition, just a propensity score, given that it relates the likelihood of receiving treatment with some observable characteristic(s).
+The use of propensity score here is very different to in the matching literature we discussed earlier in these notes.
+Here it is an underlying statistic of interest.